himishajain/travel-info-system/README.md

 # travel-info-system
 This is a small Python project that I made to help students who travel from VIT Bhopal to Bhopal City / Railway Station.
 Many students struggle to find correct information about autos, cabs, and buses, so I tried to put everything in one place in a simple program.
+** Project Overview**

+This project is developed as part o8f the Flipped Course requirements at VIT Bhopal University.
+The objective is to design a simple and practical Python-based system that helps students find suitable transportation options while traveling from VIT Bhopal to Bhopal City.
+Students often face difficulty in finding autos, cabs, or buses for outstation travel, and this system provides quick access to transport details.
+To create a Python program that: -Lists autos, cabs, and buses available from VIT Bhopal. -Provides price and contact information. -Offers a search feature for quick filtering. -Displays emergency contact numbers. -Ends execution after one operation. -Shows a polite closing message.

+Features Implemented

+Auto Options Shows available auto drivers, prices, and contact numbers.
+2)Cab Options Includes cab categories like Swift, Ertiga, Omni Van, etc.

+Bus Options Displays charted bus routes, timings, and fares.
+4)Search Feature Users can search transportation by:

+Vehicle type (e.g., Swift, Ertiga) Route (e.g., ISBT) Time (e.g., 6 PM)

+5)Closing Message After every output, users see: "Thank you, Have a Safe Journey!"

+Project Structure

+transport_project/ │ ├── travel_info_system.py ├── transport_data.py ├── utils.py └── README.md

+How to Run the Project

+Download or clone the repository.
+Open a terminal inside the project folder.
+Run: travel_info_system.py
+Choose your desired option from the menu.
+Technologies / Tools Used The following technologies and tools were used to develop the Transportation Management System:

+Python Programming Language Used as the main language for building the project.
+Python was chosen because it is simple, beginner-friendly, and supports modular coding.
+Python Standard Libraries input() for taking user choices print() for displaying output Functions for code reusability Lists & Dictionaries for storing transport data
+Modular Programming (Python Modules)
+** Instructions for Testing (Short)**

+Run the program and check if all transport options appear correctly.
+Test each feature (autos, cabs, buses, emergency contacts) one by one.
+Try valid inputs and confirm correct output is shown.
+Try invalid inputs and ensure the program handles them safely.
+Check if the program runs without errors on different devices.
+Note any bugs or unusual behavior for fixing.
+Author

+Sancharika Ghosal B.Tech CSE (AI & ML) VIT Bhopal University

+Acknowledgment

+This project was developed as part of the Flipped Classroom coursework to apply problem-solving and Python programming skills to a real-world student transportation problem.

+Final Note

+Thank you for exploring this project!
+Have a safe journey!